vaimo/chromedriver-send-keys-issue/README.md

 # Fix/workaround

-Although it was still repeatable with latest Chrome (70.0.3538.110) and Driver (2.44.609551) releases, I was actually able to get rid of the issue after configuring the keyboard layout in the system before running the tests:
+One can get rid of the issue after configuring the keyboard layout in the system before running the tests:

 ```shell
 setxkbmap en_US